 If you are sick, you should probably stay home, but I know that’s not an option for some, and that’s I’m fighting for universal basic income where we aren’t judged by our economic work value but our human value, and for stronger paid sick and family leave policies.
 To learn more about California’s paid sick and family leave policies, please click here.

 For those whose recently laid off, unemployed or whose work hours were reduced

 If you’ve been recently laid off or unemployed, please consider applying for California unemployment benefits.
 As a result of Congress passing its March economic stimulus package, unemployment benefits have been extended for an additional 13 weeks, while also having qualifying weekly benefits be expanded by $600/week until the end of July.
 You can click here to learn more and apply.
-Here is also a video recording from an earlier Instagram Livestream that we hosted in early April 2020: INSERT.
 If you do not otherwise qualify for unemployment benefits, because you’re an independent contractor or freelancer, or haven’t paid into the state’s unemployment fund prior, then you can still qualify.
 Please check the above link.

 In order to apply for unemployment benefits, make sure you have the following:

 - Social Security number

 - Name, mailing address, and telephone number